 Electrical component manufacturer REO's logo will be proudly displayed on the running shirt of product support engineer Tim Newcombe at this year's Shrewsbury Marathon.
 The company based in Shropshire has supported Mr Newcombe in his personal challenge by providing funds for the cost of the race and supporting him in his training.

-An average day finds Tim dealing with complex enquiries from customers as he is usually the first port of call for technical issues and feedback.
+An average day Tim finds dealing with complex inquiries from customers as he is usually the first port of call for technical issues and feedback.
 He is able to troubleshoot any product problems and work with customers on site to assess the efficiency of repairs.
 As part of the quality assurance process Tim records product defect information and communicates with supervisors and colleagues.

 The Shrewsbury Marathon is held on Sunday, June 23 which leaves Mr Newcombe just over two weeks left of preparation for the gruelling 26.2 mile run.
 Alongside 2,500 other participants, the marathon will see Tim break 'through the wall' in running terminology and grind out the miles in his REO embossed t-shirt.